vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```

 ### The Outer Environment
 In every execution context, there's a reference to the outer environment.
-If a certain variable is not found in the current `variable environment`, javascript will look for it at the outer environment which refers to `variable environment` of the one that created it, this does **NOT** refer to the previous execution context on the stack but from it's lexical environment, or the execution environment of where it was written.
+If a certain variable is not found in the current `variable environment`, Javascript will look for it at the outer environment which refers to the `variable environment` of the one that created it, this does **NOT** refer to the previous execution context on the stack but from it's lexical environment, or the execution environment of where it was written.
 ```javascript
 function b() {
   console.log(myVar);